wr0ngway/resque-dynamic-queues/README.md

 Pulls jobs from queue names stored in redis (use Resque.set\_dynamic\_queue("key", ["queuename1", "queuename2"]) to set them)

+    QUEUE='*,!@key' rake resque:work

+Pulls jobs from any queue execept ones stored in redis

     QUEUE='@' rake resque:work

 Pulls jobs from queue names stored in redis using the hostname of the worker